Samyak2/toipe/README.md

 # Platform support

-- toipe was only tested on Linux.
+- toipe was only tested on Linux and Mac OS.
 If you find any problems, please [open an issue](https://github.com/Samyak2/toipe/issues).
 - Windows is not supported yet.
 Follow [this issue](https://github.com/Samyak2/toipe/issues/14) for updates.
 It should work on WSL though.

 # License